wxMaxima-developers/wxmaxima/info/wxmaxima.gl.md

 ### Cells

 The worksheet is organized in cells.
-Each cell can contain one or more of the following types of content:
+Each cell can contain other cells or the following types of content:

 *   one or more lines of _Maxima_ input